SOAR-Lab/llm_issue_resolution_analysis/README.md

-# Exploring the Effectiveness of Conversational LLMs in GitHub Issue Resolution
+# Exploring the Role of Conversational LLMs in GitHub Issue Resolution Outcomes
+This repository contains the replication package for the study on analyzing the effectiveness of conversational LLMs, such as ChatGPT, in resolving GitHub issues.
+It includes the datasets, code, and documentation required to replicate our results and insights.
 ## Project structure
 ```md
 ├── analysis